vanessaxuuan/tp/docs/DeveloperGuide.md

    1. Prerequisites: Multiple students are added to a tutorial group eg:`CS2103T W15`.

    2. Test case: `findtg CS2103T W15`<br>
       Expected: all students added to the tutorial group `CS2103T W15` are listed out.
-Number of students list out are shown in the status message.
+Number of students listed out are shown in the status message.

    3. Test case: `findtg CS2103T`<br>
       Expected: No student listed.
-Since it only provide module code without tutorial group details.
+Since user only input module code without tutorial group details.
 All invalid entry of tutorial group or no matching tutorial group will result in no student listed.

 2. _{ more test cases …​ }_